Subjects:

 In addition to the text editor, Elementor also offers various interactive options.
 One of these is the so-called “Call to Action”.
 This function creates an interactive button that we know from the homepage and in the categories that can be opened from the menus.

-In 2021, more and more compatibility problems arose between my WordPress theme and modern plugins and web browsers.
-The theme was not very popular, so it was not properly supported or further developed after a few years after release.
-Since a theme determines the appearance of the website, switching to another theme is not easy and is also undesirable.
-In January 2022 I experimented with Elementor's page builder and a bare theme: "Hello Elementor".
-With this theme in combination with the page builder, I am assured of updates, in both the appearance and security, and I have even more options to set up the interface as desired.
-In standard WordPress themes, certain settings cannot or can hardly be changed.
-After a day of experimenting I was convinced: I replaced the old theme with my own made theme.
-Within a few hours I had it online and in the following days I made small improvements after feedback from people around me.
+In 2021, more and more problems arose with the compatibility between my WordPress theme and modern plugins and web browsers.
+The theme was not very popular, so was no longer properly supported or developed after a few years of release.
+Since a theme determines the appearance of the website, switching to another theme is not easy and also undesirable.
+In January 2022, I experimented with Elementor's page builder and a bare-bones theme: “Hello Elementor”.
+With this theme in combination with the page builder, I am assured of updates, in both appearance and security, and I have even more options to customize the interface that in other themes were locked by developers.
+In standard WordPress themes, certain settings cannot or hardly be changed.
+After a day of experimenting, I was convinced: I replaced the old theme with my own theme.
+I had it online within a few hours and in the days that followed, I made small improvements based on feedback from people around me.

 With Elementor's theme builder you can create your own theme and set it completely to your liking.
 Every corner, button, box shadow, color, animations can be adjusted in countless ways to your own wishes.
 The possibilities are endless.
 The image below shows the setting options for the color of the main menu.
 With this theme builder, the display of the desktop (and laptop), tablet and mobile phones can be set as desired.
 In this way, the most optimal settings can be achieved for all devices.

-What bothers me the most about other sites are pop-ups, notifications about newsletters and the request to turn on notifications, which always have to be clicked away.
-Not to mention the flashy ads.
-This has made me decide to browse with an ad blocker myself and not to participate.
-I will keep my website as "clean" as possible by building in as few distracting elements as possible.
-Although there are possibilities to make the site very attractive with little effort with animations and colorful pages, I opt for many shades of gray and as few decorations as possible, which people usually do not want.
-The white pages with a dark to light gray background on both sides provide a nice contrast and, together with the chosen font, make texts pleasant to read.
-The site is suitable for screens from 17 inches, because in 2023 this screen format is still often found in garages and schools.
+What bothers me most about other sites are pop-ups, notifications about newsletters and the request to enable notifications, which always have to be clicked away.
+And don't forget the flashy advertisements.
+This has made me decide to browse with an adblocker myself and not to participate.
+I will keep my website as “clean” as possible by incorporating as few distracting elements as possible.
+Although there are options to make the site very attractive with little effort with animations and colorful pages, I opt for many shades of gray and as few decorations as possible, which people are often not looking for.
+The white pages with a dark to light gray background on both sides provide a nice contrast and, together with the chosen font, make the texts easy to read.
+The site is suitable for square desktop computer screens from 17 inches, because this screen size is still common in garages and schools in 2023.
+Laptops use a high resolution, so the site can be visited with a 14-inch laptop without the menu bar switching to a different mode, with the right buttons moving through the narrow screen to the second row.
 This interface was created through a lot of experimentation and feedback from visitors.
-The informative character with a well-tuned navigation is more important than a slick appearance, which most visitors appreciate.
+The informative character with well-coordinated navigation is more important than a slick appearance, which most visitors appreciate.

 The server:

-Cheap hosting parties are not interested in websites that demand a lot of computing power from the server, because you share the same SSD / CPU and RAM with hundreds of other customers.
-Such a party can choose to reduce the performance of websites that use a lot of resources, or to oblige you to purchase an expensive VPS.
+Cheap hosting parties with competitively priced web hosting packages are not interested in websites that require a lot of computing power from the server, because you share the same SSD / CPU and RAM with hundreds of other customers.
+A data consumption of 120 to 130 GB per month is also usual for this website, which is not allowed with a standard package of a few tens of euros.
+Such a party may choose to reduce the performance of websites that use a lot of resources, or require you to purchase an expensive VPS.

-I was hesitant for a long time to place this website on a VPS, so that optimal performance could be achieved and I would be in control of certain settings.
-A good VPS is too pricey to accommodate a non-profit site.
-So I started researching whether it was worth hosting the site myself (at home).
+I had been hesitating for a long time about placing this website on a VPS, so that optimal performance could be achieved and I would have control over certain settings.
+A good VPS is pricey and I started thinking about an alternative: hosting the site myself (at home).

 In the spring of 2020 I bought a competitively priced young used server.
 I provided this with the necessary hardware upgrades, I learned how to deal with the settings in the bios; these are very different from those of a consumer PC.
 In addition, I have set up a network in my own home to connect the server to.
 The speed of the fiber optic connection is 1 gigabit down- and upload, which is even more than enough for hosting multiple busy websites.